getludic/ludic/docs/web-framework.md

 ## Exceptions

-The `ludic.web.exceptions` contains a lot of useful exception that can be raised in your views and caught in you custom error handlers:
+The `ludic.web.exceptions` contains a lot of useful exceptions that can be raised in your views and caught in your custom error handlers:

 - `ClientError(HTTPException)` - default status code `400`
 - `BadRequestError(ClientError)` - default status code `400`